scottmaran/pitch_prediction/README.md

 I also include some basic batter tendencies and specific tendencies for when the pitcher and specific batter have met before.

 The tradeoff here is that now, for each pitch, the model gets to view (close to) the pitcher's full tendencies in isolation from other pitchers.
 However, these tendencies are without the context of the other features that are present in the actual sample.
 Hypothetically, say Verlander usually throws 1) a Changeup (CU) after a Splitter (FS) and 2) throws more Sliders in later innings.
 In our global model, we will pick up on 1) with several features like previous_pitch_type, prev_5_FS_%, etc. However, the global model will only pick up on the trend for 2) in the global population, not specific to Verlander.
-So if pitchers generally throw less Sliders in later innings, then with our current feature set we will see more training examples with less Sliders in later innings and not predict it.
+So if pitchers generally throw less Sliders in later innings, then with our current feature set we will see more training examples with less Sliders in later innings and not predict 2).
 This is in contrast to a single model trained on only Verlander's data, which will only see the relationship between Sliders and innings conditioned on Verlander's pitches..

 The ideal goal would be to include information that fully describes a pitcher.
 While it's unlikely this covers everything, the hope is that we can get our feature space close so we don't have to use categorical variables to describe pitchers.